liedllab/TopModel/README.md

 TopModel can assign `L` and `D` to aminoacids.
 In the command-line interface (CLI) only the `D` aminoacids are shown.
-The chirality is computed by computing a normal vector to the plane defined by the triangle of the three highest priority chains around the chiral center.
-The direction of the normal vector is determined by the priority of the side chains.
-By calculating the dot product of the normal vector and a vector from the chiral center to the plane the relative orientation of the three atoms around the chiral center, and thus the chirality, can be determined.
+The chirality is computed by computing a normal vector $\vec{n}$ to the plane defined by the triangle of the three highest priority atoms $A$ around the chiral center where the suffix denotes the priority.

 $$\vec{n} =  \overrightarrow{A_3A_1} \times \overrightarrow{A_3A_2}$$

+The direction of the normal vector is determined by the orientation of the side chains.
+By calculating the dot product of the normal vector and a vector from the chiral center to the plane the relative orientation of the three atoms around the chiral center, and thus the chirality, can be determined from the sign of the result.

 $$
 chirality = \vec{n} \cdot \overrightarrow{A_3A_{center}} =
         \begin{cases}